-1. Roasting moong dal is optional, but it adds nice flavour to the rava pongal recipe.
+1. Roasting moong dal is optional, but it adds a nice flavour to the rava pongal recipe.

-4. If preferred, add 2 pinch of turmeric powder for a yellow coloured pongal.
+4. If preferred, add 2 pinches of turmeric powder for a yellow coloured pongal.

-7. Ghee can be replaced with vanaspathi / Dalda, which gives a hotel taste to the rava khara pongal.
+7. Ghee can be replaced with vanaspati / Dalda, which gives a hotel taste to the rava khara pongal.

 8. Use good quality ghee and don’t reduce the quantity, as it lends softness and taste.

-9. Tempering at last helps to retain the flavour for a long time.
-Also for shortcut, you can temper first and do the remaining steps (From step 4).
+9. Tempering, at last, helps to retain the flavour for a long time.
+Also for a shortcut, you can temper first and do the remaining steps (From step 4).

 11. If the pongal turns dry before serving, just add 1 tbsp of ghee or 2 tbsp of warm milk.
 Mix well and serve it.